myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 ## 7. Triggering Evergreen Mode in a New Chat

-When Prof. NOTA shares this README in a new chat, ChatGPT must:
+When Prof. NOTA shares this README in a new chat, the AI assistant (ie, ChatGPT, CODEX) must:

 1. Immediately enter **EVERGREEN MODE**.
 2. Ask only one thing at the start: